guolingege/apple-swift-protobuf/Documentation/CONFORMANCE_TESTS.md

 that exercises various encoding and decoding features of protobuf implementations to help ensure that they are all interoperable.

-SwiftProtobuf currently passes Google's entire conformance test suite.
+AppleSwiftProtobuf currently passes Google's entire conformance test suite.
-We have integrated the conformance test with the SwiftProtobuf test suite to help ensure that we remain conformant in the future as well.
+We have integrated the conformance test with the AppleSwiftProtobuf test suite to help ensure that we remain conformant in the future as well.

 If you have Google's protobuf source code on your system, then a simple environment variable setting will run the conformance test as part of every `make test.`
-We strongly recommend anyone making changes to SwiftProtobuf run these tests regularly.
+We strongly recommend anyone making changes to AppleSwiftProtobuf run these tests regularly.

 ## Preparation